Bash shell

 for the first entry that appears.

-- Python Extension Pack (note that you will need to reload VSCode after installing this)
+- Python Extension Pack (note: you will need to reload VSCode after installing this)

 - Docker